adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

 ## What about ARIA attributes?

 Not all visual states can be represented by an [ARIA attribute](https://www.w3.org/TR/wai-aria/states_and_properties#attrs_widgets).
-For example, there is no attribute to represent `hasProducts`.
+For example, there's no attribute to represent `hasProducts`.
 Therefore, we should use them only when necessary and in *addition* to classes.

 Also, using an attribute (instead of a class) selector has [less support](https://www.impressivewebs.com/attribute-selectors/).
-Whilst developers may consider these browsers old, insecure or irrelevant, we should avoid techniques that may exclude users.
+Whilst developers may consider these browsers old, insecure or irrelevant, we should avoid techniques that unnecessarily exclude users.

 ## What about chaining classes?

 We could use a chained selector for state e.g. `.module.isDisabled`.
 The problem is that this approach has less browser support.
-We should avoid patterns that unnecessarily exclude users, unless there is a compelling reason to do so.
+We should avoid patterns that unnecessarily exclude users, unless there's a compelling reason to do so.

 This also makes it harder to find out if/where the style is used, which makes maintaining harder.